endorlabs/sbom-lab/README.md

 `find_purls_in_json_sbom <json> <txt>`, which will also determine TP, FN and recall.

-For example, the following code snippet shows the invocation of Trivy in `6_sbom_with_image`:
+For example, the following code snippet shows the invocation of Syft in `6_sbom_with_image`:

 ```